 Welcome to the SSA | Bienvenue a l'AÉS

 The Sexuality Studies Association welcomes proposals for our annual meeting; to be held May 31st-June 2nd, 2020 at Western University (London, ON), in conjunction with the Congress of the Social Sciences and Humanities.
 We invite proposals for work in English or French from any disciplinary, interdisciplinary, or transdisciplinary approach.
 Presentations can be in a variety of formats, including papers, panels, workshops, roundtables, film and video screenings, performance art pieces, exhibits, and cultural events.
 Proposals must be submitted through our online form in English or French.
 All presenters must pay 2020 membership dues to the association, as well as Congress and Conference Registration fees.
 To become a member of the SSA please register through our website here.
-The deadline for submission is November 10th, 2019.
+The deadline for submission has been extended from the 10th to the 24th of November 2019.

 We are pleased to have officially launched the Thomas Waugh Award for Best Paper by an Emerging Scholar.
 Eligibility for consideration is restricted to PhD students, post-doctoral fellows and recent graduates from PhD program (no less than 3 years) in continuing academic appointments.
 Eligibility will also require a submission of a full-length conference paper by March 30th, 2020.
 The award recipient will receive $500, free registration to both Congress and the SSA, as well as the paper highlighted in the conference program.
 Please indicate on your proposal whether you want to be considered for this award.